EmmaRoscow/EmmaRoscow.github.io/README.md

 * Inspired by the surprising links between reinforcement learning in brains and reinforcement learning as a branch of artificial intelligence, I also published a paper on how researchers in both fields might benefit from the advances in the other field.
   🔗 [arXiv paper](https://arxiv.org/abs/2109.10034)

+## Awards & prizes

+This may be immodest of me, and some of these awards are now quite old, but I am proud of them because they show off some of the skills that I am most proud of: my research skills, and my ability to communicate complex topics to different audiences.

+* Winner, World Data League, June 2023
+* Best poster, Population Health Science Institute PhD Symposium, University of Bristol, April 2018
+* Best 1st year PhD talk, School of Physiology, Pharmacology and Neuroscience Away Day, University of Bristol, July 2017
+* Simon Heywood Award - Third Year Project Prize for best undergraduate final year project, Department of Psychology, University of Warwick, June 2013